klahrich/chiefhustler/content/posts/aep.md

 All in all, I like what I'm seeing here and still see some upside going into the last quarters of 2021, given the current [construction activity in Canada](https://thoughtleadership.rbc.com/home-builders-are-tackling-canadas-housing-supply-shortage/?utm_medium=email&utm_source=salesforce&utm_campaign=Housing).

 Future acquisitions will important to watch.
 My feeling is that the CEO/founder will be disciplined and that he doesn't like to overpay.
 Paul Andreola being on the board is also a good thing, he's familiar with the roll-up playbook.

-Finally, I'd like to mention a more detailed write-up done by a fellow shareholder, Luc Nadeau.
-Check it out [here](https://whopayswins.substack.com/p/atlas-engineered-products-paying).

 Let's see what happens!